Nantram Negi: Legacy

 Nantram Negi is celebrated in Jaunsari folklore through songs (known as Harul) and the traditional Harul Rasa dance.
-Annual commemorations and rituals are performed in his memory, especially in his native village of Maleth and nearby temples.
-Local legends refer to him as "Veer Guldar."
+Annual commemorations and rituals are performed in his memory, especially in his native village of Maleth and temples.

 His bravery is still sung in the folk songs and oral traditions of Jaunsar-Bawar.
 In many temples, swords and other arms are worshipped in his honor.

 In popular culture

 Nantram Negi remains a significant figure in regional folk culture.
 Folk songs such as Negi Nati Ram Harul and cultural programs often narrate his heroic acts.